b. 23 November 1922, d. 2 October 1989

 She was a member of the Republican Women's Federal Forum, Executive Women in Government, the Renaissance Women and the Friends of the Kennedy Center.

 Survivors include a sister, Connie Rothman of Scottsdale, Ariz; and four brothers, Alexander Ross of North Hollywood, Calif., Ernest Ross of Honolulu, Lee Ross of Northport, Calif., and Max Ross of Greenville, R.I.

 Services and burial are in Arlington.
 Devol Funeral Home in Washington, D.C., is in charge.

 Memorial donations may be made to the American Cancer Society, 1825 Connecticut Ave.
 NW, Washington, D.C.
 20009 or to the School of Veterinary Medicine, University of California at Davis, Calif.
 95616.

-- She was buried at Columbia Gardens Cemetery in Arlington, Virginia.
+- She was interred at Columbia Gardens Cemetery, Arlington, Virginia.

 - The following appeared on 26 September 2006 in the Providence Journal: Max Ross, 79, formerly of Farnum Pike, a self-employed handyman until retiring, died Wednesday, September 20, 2006 at Zambarano Hospital in Pascoag.

 Born in New York, he was a son of the late George and Mary (Mendellson) Ross.
 He lived in Smithfield for many years until moving to Burrillville.

 He is survived by his brothers, Ernest and Lee Ross of California and a sister, Charlotte R. Rothman of Arizona.
 He was the brother of the late Alex and Lynn Ross.